Azure-Samples/virtual-network-integration-recipes/src/az-databricks/README.md

 ### Private Endpoints

-#### Front-end Private Endpoint, also known as user to workspace
+#### Front-end Private Endpoint (aka user to workspace)

 A front-end private endpoint allows users to connect to the Azure Databricks web application, REST API, and Databricks Connect API over a VNet interface endpoint.
 The front-end connection is also used by JDBC/ODBC and PowerBI integrations.

 It uses a new sub-resource type called "databricks-ui-api".

-#### Back-end Private Endpoint, also known as data plane to control plane
+#### Back-end Private Endpoint (aka data plane to control plane)

 Databricks Runtime clusters in a customer-managed VNet (the data plane) connect to an Azure Databricks workspace’s core services (the control plane) in the Azure Databricks cloud account.
 This enables private connectivity from the clusters to the secure cluster connectivity relay endpoint and REST API endpoint.

 It uses the same sub-resource type "databricks-ui-api" as frond-end private endpoint.

+As the recipe implements both front-end and back-end private endpoints separately, it also allows the private connectivity for the workspace to be mandated.
+It means that Azure Databricks rejects any connections over the public network.

 #### Web Authentication Private Endpoint